Dealing with unwanted honey bee colonies

 c) If you see many bees coming and going from the same place (usually a hole that leads to their nest cavity, but sometimes you will just see them flying out of vegetation at one place), they are probably an established colony, living in nest made of beeswax combs that they build, usually, but not always, inside a cavity.
 These are the most troublesome, because they are permanent, and because the bees are more likely to defend their nest by stinging.
 I generally advise people to remove established colonies as soon as they can after they discover them, because the colony will continue to grow, build more comb, store more honey, and become more defensive.
 Unfortunately it is not terribly simple to remove an established colony inside a cavity.

 Removing a bee colony from a wall is probably not something you want to do yourself.
-I recommend calling a professional (see Bee Removal resources page) You want to get someone who has the equipment and experience to deal with bees, and do it right.
+I recommend calling a professional (see bottom of this page).
+You want to get someone who has the equipment and experience to deal with bees, and do it right.
 Not all pest control operators will do all that I recommend here, and I think you are asking for trouble if you just have the bees killed and nothing else, so persist in finding someone to do the complete job.

 To kill or not to kill?